 Good general wildlife interest, including some nice autumn butterflies and dragonflies.
 We have sometimes seen Two-tailed Pasha and the migratory North American Monarch.

 7 nights accommodation in Portugal, based at two comfortable 4-star hotels with three nights at Tavira in eastern Algarve and four nights at Sagres in western Algarve.
 All rooms have private facilities and both hotels have a swimming pool.

 All main meals are included in the tour price, commencing with dinner at the hotel on Day 1 and concluding with lunch on Day 8 (meal plan can sometimes vary according to flight schedules).

 Breakfasts and evening meals will be at our hotel.
 Lunches will usually be picnics but we occasionally ring the changes with lunch at a local cafe.

 Easy.
 Short walks.
 Comfortable walking shoes recommended.

-To keep the process as simple as possible for our clients, however, we are now working closely with an agent from Travel Counsellors who will be able to advise you on which flights we are recommending for each holiday and he will be able to book these for you.
+Sacha will be able to advise you which flights we are recommending for each holiday, and he will be able to book these for you.